Teaching

 • Formative Learning: Students need ample and effective feedback to succeed.
 Therefore, formative assessment is central to my teaching philosophy.
 I use exit slips to identify areas that students need additional help on.
 On anonymous post-its, students write down a question or two that they have, and I dedicate half of the next class period to answering these questions.
 Below you can see some examples of the student exit slips.

 • Inclusive Learning: Students have different needs in order to succeed in the classroom.
-I cultivate an inclusive environment by begining each course with a collaborative discussion where students and I establish ground rules for respectful participation and create a safe space for learning.
+I cultivate an inclusive environment by beginning each course with a collaborative discussion where students and I establish ground rules for respectful participation and create a safe space for learning.
 I also incorporate diverse perspectives in my course materials by including maps of varying geographic regions, topics, and authors of diverse backgrounds.